-The property contains a significant forested wetland, most likely Category II under low impact, in the center of the property.
-As required by county code (KCC 21A.24.325.B), the buffer width required for this type of wetland is 150 feet.
-In order to be eligible for this category, the participating land must provide a buffer greater than 1.5 times that required or 225 feet in this case.
-The owners are providing a buffer of native vegetation to the west of this wetland that averages 500 feet in width, which is more than three times the buffer required.
-Credit for this category is recommended.
+The property contains a portion Boxley Creek, Type F waters, running just north of SE Edgewick Road through parcels -9110, -9073 and -9151.
+There is also a forested wetland, likely Class III under moderate impact, just to the south of the residence on parcels -9013, -9073 and -9154.
+As required by county code (KCC 21A24.358.C and 21A.24.325.B), the buffer width required for Type F waters is 165 feet and the buffer width required for this type of wetland is 60 feet.
+In order to be eligible for this category, the participating land must provide a buffer greater than 1.5 times that required, or 248 feet for the stream and 90 feet for the wetland.

+The owner is providing a buffer of native vegetation to the north of this stream that averages more than 600 feet in width, which is more than three times the buffer required.
+The owner is providing a qualifying buffer of native vegetation to the south of this wetland that averages more than 400 feet in width, which is more than six times the buffer required.
+Credit for this category is recommended for all parcels except -9150.